ndc coursesabout the institutecode of ethicsfind an ndc practitionerfree resourcesguest speakerslogin

 It can seem rather ungenerous, then, to be saying to you that there's no reason to think that lymphatic drainage or therapeutic massage of your lactating breast will help prevent or resolve breast inflammation, including mastitis and engorgement.

-The breastfeeding support professionals who recommend lymphatic drainage or therapeutic breast massage typically point to a study which claims to show benefits of therapeutic breast massage for breast inflammations.
-Unfortunately though, in this study the therapeutic breast massage treatment included bringing baby on to the breast.
-The results of the study can be explained by the baby's suckling alone.
+The breastfeeding support professionals who recommend lymphatic drainage or therapeutic breast massage typically point to one particular study which claims to show benefits of therapeutic breast massage for breast inflammations.
+Unfortunately though, in this study the therapeutic breast massage treatment included bringing baby on to suckle from the breast.
+The results of the study can be explained by the baby's breastfeeding alone.

-There are other women who find therapeutic massage of their lactating breasts overly intimate and intrusive, given the great sensitivity of our breasts.
-These women prefer not to give intimate power over to a masseuse in this way.
+Other women find therapeutic massage of their lactating breasts overly intimate and intrusive, given the great sensitivity of our breasts.
+These women prefer not to give intimate power to a masseuse in this way.

 Selected references